Andrei137/Dots-and-Boxes/README.md

 - Add the project's description
 - Add the project's objectives
-- Add AI algorithms: IDA*, Alpha Beta, Bayesian Networks
+- Add IDA* and Bayesian Networks